plumier/plumier/docs/Overview.md

 ## Type Converter
 Plumier has its own [dedicated reflection library](https://github.com/plumier/tinspector), that make it aware about TypeScript type annotation and reflection.
-By using those reflection library Plumier can provide data conversion from request data into proper data type implicitly without further configuration.
+By using that reflection library Plumier able to convert user request into proper data type implicitly without further configuration.

 ```typescript
 export class AnimalsController {